-This frozen gin fizz (think slushie), a perfect slurpy cocktail, is made with gin, sugar, lemon, and ice that will quench your summertime thirst.
+This frozen gin fizz (think slushie) is a slurpy sort of cocktail made with gin, sugar, lemon, and ice that will quench your summertime thirst.

 We know, we know.
 Blender drinks are for sissies–or so you may think.
 If that’s the case, take a sip of this stiff riff on the gin and tonic.
 Then get back to us.
 We’re not typically the type of folks who gush about frozen concoctions.
 Some of the more common whirred wonders seem more like sweet slushies than classic cocktails, lacking any sass, let alone class.
 This frozen gin fizz, though, turned our heads.
 Then it changed our minds.
 Spirited and only slightly sweet, it’s sass in a glass.
 Originally published June 28, 2012.

 In order to be a fizz, a cocktail needs to have soda water and either lemon or lime juice, explains author Jessie Cross.
 This frozen cocktail has both soda and citrus—as well as a generous splash of gin.

 - Quick Glance

 IngredientsEmail Grocery List

 - 3 ounces gin (make it a good one)

 - Juice of 1/2 lemon or lime